MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 <a name="bkparticipantsandguests"> </a>

 ## Meeting policy settings - Video filters mode

 This is a per-user policy.
 This setting controls whether users can customize their video background in a meeting.
+This setting is currently available only in PowerShell.

+Currently, you can only use PowerShell to set this policy.
+You can edit an existing Teams meeting policy by using the [Set-CsTeamsMeetingPolicy](https://docs.microsoft.com/powershell/module/skype/set-csteamsmeetingpolicy) cmdlet.
+Or, create a new Teams meeting policy by using the [New-CsTeamsMeetingPolicy](https://docs.microsoft.com/powershell/module/skype/new-csteamsmeetingpolicy) cmdlet and use the [Grant-CsTeamsMeetingPolicy](https://docs.microsoft.com/powershell/module/skype/grant-csteamsmeetingpolicy) cmdlet to assign it to users.

+To specify whether users can customize their video background in a meeting, set the **VideoFiltersMode** parameter as follows:

 |Setting value |Behavior  |
 |---------|---------|